If you’re reading this article, chances are:

-The day before my scheduled c-section, I baked a double batch of my famous oatmeal raisin lactation bars.
-(They are addictively good, click here for the recipe.)
+The day before my scheduled C-section, I baked a double batch of my famous oatmeal raisin lactation bars.
+They are addictively good!

 The lactation consultant gave me a breast massage (awkward!) and encouraged me to do it myself while he was nursing and in between nursing sessions.

 I remember this helped SO much, so I did it again after my third baby was born.

 This is a great tip for first-time mothers and the best thing is that there are so many YouTube videos that can show you how to do it properly.